dduan/duan.ca/_posts/2016-10-22-how-to-omit-needless-words.md

 It's clear at both declaration and use site what we are doing stuff to.

 So … you should go through you code base and make this change!
-In this post, we'll discuss one way to make this change.
+In the next section, we'll discuss one way to make it happen.

 [Guidelines]: https://swift.org/documentation/api-design-guidelines/
 [Omit needless words]: https://swift.org/documentation/api-design-guidelines/#omit-needless-words